harness/developer-hub/kb/continuous-delivery/articles/servicenow-api-permission.md

 ### Create a ServiceNow ticket from a standard templates

-This is supported only for change request task types.
+This is supported only for change request ticket types.

 Harness uses custom script APIs to create a ticket using form template.
 Required permission: `itil`, `x_harne_harness_ap.integration_user_role`.